Laura Pannack

-Laura Pannack (born 12 June 1985) is a British social documentary and portrait photographer, based in London.
-Pannack's work is often of children and teenagers.

-Her work has been shown in three solo exhibitions and contributed to a couple of publications.
-She has received a number of awards, including a first place in the World Press Photo Awards in 2010, the Vic Odden Award from the Royal Photographic Society in 2012, and the John Kobal New Work Award in 2014.
+Laura Pannack (born 1985) is a British social documentary and portrait photographer, based in London.
+Her work is often of children and teenagers.
+Pannack received first place in the World Press Photo Awards in 2010, the Vic Odden Award from the Royal Photographic Society in 2012, and won the Portfolio category in the Sony World Photography Awards in 2021.

-Education and career
+A book, Youth Without Age and Life Without Death, was published in 2023.

+Early life and education

+Pannack was born in Kingston upon Thames, southwest London.

-Pannack gained a degree in editorial photography at the University of Brighton; studied a foundation course in painting at Central Saint Martins College of Art, London; and studied a foundation course at London College of Communication.
+She gained a degree in editorial photography at the University of Brighton; studied a foundation course in painting at Central Saint Martins College of Art, London; and studied a foundation course at London College of Communication.

+Career

+Pannack works commercially and on self initiated personal projects, her subjects often being "young people and teenagers".
+Her work has been a feature in magazines.